desertwitch/mirrorshuttle/README.md

         In `--mode=init` the `--mirror` folder must not contain any files, as it will be removed and re-created with the latest structure.
-If any files are detected, the operation will fail with the return code `2`.
+If any files are detected, the operation will fail with a specific return code.

     --mirror string
         Required.
 Absolute path to the mirror structure.
 This is where mirrored